Clubs making moves over the Premiership, Championship and Premier Intermediate League

 Okoro counts first-team appearances for Lincoln in the FA Cup and Sky Bet League One, having also found the net on his first start for the club’s under 21s against Manchester City.

-The Swifts confirmed the switch over official social media platforms yesterday, stating “we wish him every success for his time with them and the valid experience he will gain”.
+The Swifts confirmed the switch over official social media platforms, stating “we wish him every success for his time with them and the valid experience he will gain”.

 The 23-year-old arrived at Dungannon over the January transfer window and counts time in America - thanks to his university scholarship – plus the Republic of Ireland on his track record.